-Our spirit of place is strong.
 Hobart: A community vision for our island capital.
-Pillar 1.1
+Pillar 2.1

-Work in the area of Aboriginal Programs over the past two decades has been guided by the City of Hobart's Aboriginal Strategy 2002.
+Work in the area of Aboriginal Programs over the past two decades was been guided by the City of Hobart's Aboriginal Strategy 2002.
 Work within this strategy included:

 - supporting Aboriginal community and cultural activities through the Grants Program.

-- raising the profile of Aboriginal people, heritage and culture across the city and sharing the truth of history; and
+- raising the profile of Aboriginal people, heritage and culture across the city and sharing the truth of history

 - demonstrating leadership in social justice and inclusion in partnership with Aboriginal people.